 Hedgehog City.
 We started feeding some hedgehogs in September 2016, after ordering a hedgehog igloo from the Austrian’ English Shop.
 It took two months before we noticed that food that we were regularly serving in the igloo started disappearing.
 We were happy about it, but not sure who was actually visiting the igloo.
 Rats or cats?
 Or real hedgehogs?
 Finally, in September 2016 we saw the first hedgehog confidently entering the igloo and enjoying the food.
 Oh my, our happiness was endless!

 In 2017, hedgehogs continued their daily visits to the igloo, for feeding.
 At some point, we saw three of them in the garden, and decided to order another hedgehog igloo.
 This is how we started transforming a corner of the garden into Hedgehog City.
 Psssst!
 They recently went into their winter hibernation.

 The Entrance Door.
 The inherited entrance door to our property was coloured in brown and built using some cheap wood, so at the time we moved in, the door had already started falling apart.
 Changing the entrance door was necessary and because my hubby recently fall in love with wood work and bought tons of tools, he decided to build the door himself.
 We both never have enough spare time, so building the new entrance door, including its colouring, was quite long process that took close to a year.
 Finally, in October 2017, we proudly installed our new door.
 Photos below! (click to enlarge)

 Extras: The Edible Garden.
 Growing some new edible plants brought new colours and experiences, but not many edibles that we actually consumed.

 Here are photos of some garden treasures decorating our home … and a lot of painting inspiration for me 🙂

-We already look forward to new garden projects in 2018: the main one will be extending the frontal area of the garden and adding several Versailles plant boxes – more projects for hubby 🙂
+We already look forward to new garden projects in 2018, e.g. to extend the frontal area of the garden and add Versailles plant boxes – more projects for hubby 🙂